natlee-the-anteel/reactrv1.0/README.md

 Windows users: run via WSL2 (Windows Subsystem for Linux), which behaves as Linux for this pipeline.

-## Manual installation (if you'd prefer to run each step yourself, or
-## setup.sh doesn't work for your system)
+## Manual installation (if you'd prefer to run each step yourself, or if setup.sh doesn't work for your system)

 ## 1. System Preparation
 Before installing the software, you must prepare the MacOS environment to handle developer tools and older bioinformatics binaries. you must also download java.